 Rules and Format

 All adult and youth competitors must register with IXGL to have their scores aggregated in the international Leaderboards.
 Membership in IXGL differs from country to country based on the local economical purchasing power.
 Your membership will not only rank your results and experience level in the Leaderboards but also give you access to the IXGL app that will offer great content and features to keep you motivated to train and compete, to connect and interact with fellow athletes from around the world.
 We are a not for profit organization, your contribution and participation will drive the success of the League.
-Our purpose is to serve the international ninja sport communities and ensure that the sport of ninja will be around for a long time.
+Our purpose is to serve the international obstacle course sport communities and ensure that the sport of obstacle courses will be around for a long time.

 Each participating Gym will host competitions once a month, when a predetermined course will be set up for participants to compete and accumulate XPs for their placings in the IXGL leaderboards.
 The course can be presented to the Gyms members earlier in the month when they can train and practice the skills to conquer the course to their best physical and mental abilities.
 The Gyms may present their courses online as well to attract the interest of more participants in their areas.
 The same course shall be available for a 4 week period (3 weeks of training/preparation and competition held on the 4th week).
+For that month, all participating gyms will have a similar difficulty course so athletes will have a fair ranking on the IXGL leaderboards.

 Each Gym shall provide a Time Keeper to track and record the completion time of the course for each competitor.
 The competition shall be judged by IXGL Judges that may be on location or off site viewing the live stream remotely.